apideck-libraries/portman/examples/testsuite-default-checks/readme.md

 # OpenApi Postman test suite generation

 This example contains the setup of OpenApi to Postman test suite generation, which will convert the OpenApi document to a Postman collection, while adding Postman tests.
+The generated tests are focussed on the API contracts (the definition of the request/response with all properties), hence the reference to "API contract testing".

-_use-case_: convert OpenApi to Postman with a range of Postman tests automatically generated without any complex configuration or writing of tests.
+_use-case_: convert OpenApi to Postman with a range of Postman contract tests, automatically generated, without any complex configuration or manual writing of tests.

 ## CLI usage